 The cast rings are sculpted from found object components and original elements to interpret social issues or current events.
-Creations are named by pairing relevant words with the word “ring,” usually as a suffix.
-An example is her piece entitled “Acquiring” which depicts American materialism and the credit crisis.
+Rose names her creations by pairing relevant words with the word “ring,” usually as a suffix.
+An example is “Acquiring,” which depicts American materialism and the credit crisis.

-Each ring is a large statement piece that can be worn as jewelry or displayed as art.
+Each ring is a large statement piece that can be wearable jewelry or displayable art.
 Rose releases some as unique pieces, and some as limited editions available in sterling silver or bronze.
 Silver rings are currently limited to runs of ten pieces and are sold with cloche display cases and certificates of authenticity for collectors.
 Sterling prices range from $500 – $1,200.
 Bronze rings are limited to 50 per design and cost $150 each.
-Rings are sold online and through galleries on both coasts.
+Find Sculpturings online and in galleries on both coasts.

 “Rebecca’s collection has that rare wow factor.
 It is incredibly unique.
 Her cohesive body of work and strategy bridge the gap between art sculptures and wearable accessories,” commented Halstead Grant coordinator Hilary Scott.

 The Halstead Grant competition recognizes jewelry artists who excel in both design and business preparation.
-Applicants are required to submit a portfolio and elements of a business plan including marketing, production capacity and financial planning information.
-The program is designed to encourage sound professional practices in the jewelry arts community.
+Applicants must submit a portfolio and elements of a business plan including marketing, production capacity and financial planning information.
+The program encourages sound professional practices in the jewelry arts community.
 The application process guides candidates through several critical business issues.
 Analyzing those challenges helps new jewelers lay the groundwork to become successful, independent studio owners.